 - Photo the circular Radcliffe Library surrounded by grand colleges and churches.

-- Tour the Bodleian making sure to see the historic Duke Humfrey’s Library.
+- Tour the Bodleian, seeing the historic Duke Humfrey’s Library.
+(This needs to be booked well in advance).

 - Visit Christ Church College used in the Harry Potter films.